alexabate/alexabate.github.io/_posts/2016-11-05-movie-lens.md

     Root mean square error = 1.01584998447

 It improved!
-Can we do any better by only counting the top $n$ most similar users in the weighted sum?
+Can we do any better by only counting the top $$n$$ most similar users in the weighted sum?